mafintosh/shared-structs/README.md

-If you have your structs defined in a .h (or any file) there is a helper included in `require('shared-structs/require')` that can require these and perse them then as you would any other .js file
+If you have your structs defined in a .h (or any file) there is a helper included in `require('shared-structs/require')` that can require these and parse them then as you would any other .js file

 ```js
 const structs = require('shared-structs/require')('file.h')